Published on Nov 21, 2021

 Mobile Addiction in Teenagers is growing at a fast pace.
-Teenagers have access to the internet and their smartphones nowadays.
 It is no longer unusual for teens to use a mobile device in their daily lives.
 They are busy playing games, using social media, text messaging, watching movies, listening to music, and many more.

-55% of teens are significantly addicted to their digital devices and use their mobile phones for an average of 6-7 hours each day, according to a recent survey.
-Teenagers are addicted to cell phones more.
+"55% of teens are significantly addicted to the digital world and use their mobile phones for an average of 6-7 hours each day, according to a recent survey."

 Mobile device addiction has been an increasing concern of every parent.
-They do not like the way their children being cell phone addicts.
-Mobile addiction is something parents want their children to avoid.
+They do not like their children being cell phone addicts, and mobile addiction is something parents want their kids to avoid.

 In addition to connecting with their friends and families, teens use mobile devices for research and education.
 However, they use it more for entertainment or amusement purposes.

-Using smartphones excessively has caused people to become addicted to them.
-A growing number of people are becoming addicted to their smartphones.
-In addition to children and teens, adults also become dependent on digital devices.
+Excessive use of smartphones has made people addicted to them.
+In addition to children and teens, adults are also dependent on digital devices.

-One's health can be adversely affected by excessive cell phone usage.
-This cell phone addiction can make the mind dull, lazy and invites mental health issues.
+One's health can be adversely affected by excessive cell phone usage, and cell phone addiction makes the mind dull, lazy and invites mental health issues.
 So, a better way of parenting can help to reduce teens' cell phone addiction.